Last

 Minarets

-- An abundance of phallic symbols in places of worship
+- An abundance of phallic symbols in places of worship - some

 apparently neatly circumcised.
 (Just a very small sample below).